jg2273/SmartDeadbolt/LOGBOOK.md

 - Keypad programmed to actiavte LCD output when input is detected, and replaced the push-button switches to activate servo

 ---
+## October 10, 2025

+- Locking mechanism designed and 3D printed

+---

 ## October 11, 2025

 - RFID troubleshooting (finding UID of our tags), resolved by opening wiring RFID and running serial monitor while scanning tag
 - RFID unit test complete
 - RFID programmed to work as alternative to keypad, and also activate servo when scanned tag UID matches the UID in code

+---

+## October 14, 2025

+- RFID troubleshooting, specific pins were programmed to have specific functions, RFID was not wired to those pins, and did not work, resolved

 ---